-- Line a large baking sheet with waxed paper; butter the paper.
+- Line a large baking sheet with parchment or waxed paper; butter the paper.
 Set aside.
 In a large bowl, combine marshmallow creme, butter, almond extract, and salt.
 Beat with an electric mixer until smooth.
 Gradually add the 3 cups powdered sugar, beating until well mixed.
 Cover and chill about 1 hour or until mixture is easy to handle.

 - Lightly dust your hands with additional powdered sugar; shape marshmallow mixture into 1-inch balls, forming the mixture around a whole almond, pecan half, macadamia nut, hazelnut (filbert), date piece, or dried cherry (you may need more marshmallow mixture to completely cover the pecan halves and almonds).
 Place balls on prepared baking sheet.
 Cover lightly; freeze for 20 minutes.